 The independent non-executive directors also serve the important function of ensuring and monitoring the basis for an effective corporate governance framework.
 The board considers that each independent non-executive director is independent in character and judgment and that they all meet the specific independence criteria as required by the Listing Rules.
-The Company has received from each independent non-executive director an annual confirmation of his independence pursuant to Rule 3.13 of Chapter 3 of the Listing Rules.
+Each of the independent non-executive director has confirmed his independence under Rules 3.13 of the Listing Rules and the Company confirmed that it still considered such directors to be independent.
 The independent non-executive directors are explicitly identified in all corporate communications.